 The cost of registration is $650.

-Students who have already taken a course with Sainte-Anne; those 60 years of age or older; and members of our partners – the Association of Translators and Interpreters of Nova Scotia (ATINS), Access Language Services, and Alliance Française Halifax; Réseau Santé Nouvelle-Écosse; the Nova Scotia Health Authority; the Consortium national de formations en santé; l’Association des juristes d’expression française de la Nouvelle-Écosse - receive a 10 per cent discount and would pay $585 rather than $650.
+Students who have already taken a course with Sainte-Anne; those 60 years of age or older; and members of our partners – the Association of Translators and Interpreters of Nova Scotia (ATINS); Access Language Services; Alliance Française Halifax; and Spik Simultaneous Interpretation Service; the Nova Scotia Health Authority; the Consortium national de la formation en santé; l’Association des juristes d’expression française de la Nouvelle-Écosse - receive a 10 per cent discount and would pay $585 rather than $650.

 Each student will require a textbook for the course, which will cost about $75 Canadian.
 Students can purchase the book at time of registration and it will be mailed to you before the course.